 The company network is at far lower security risk in terms of manipulation or data theft in comparison to purely cloud computing.

-No SME will be able to avoid a decision on whether to use edge computing or cloud computing
+No SME will be able to avoid a decision on when to use edge computing and when to use cloud computing

 Fundamentally, the application is decisive for the selection of the location and the scope of the data processing or storage.
 There are processes that must take place on-site, and some for which a wide variety of data from different sources, some distributed locally, is required.
 And for some processes, both variants work.
 The decision therefore depends on the possibilities offered by edge and cloud computing in each case.

 Weigh up priorities!